effector/next/README.md

 This is minimal compatibility layer for effector + Next.js - it only provides one special `EffectorNext` provider component, which allows to fully leverage effector's Fork API, while handling some _special_ parts of Next.js SSR and SSG flow.

-So far there are no plans to extend the API, e.g., towards better DX - there are already packages like [`nextjs-effector`](https://github.com/risenforces/nextjs-effector).
-This package aims only at technical nuances.

 ## Installation

 ```bash